 The fact that martyrs feel happy shows that they have control over their emotions and are alive.
 They wait for those believers who have not been martyred yet to join them soon.
 They are content with what Allah has given them of His rewards.
 Martyrs have nothing to fear about as all their sins are forgiven and they will enter paradise on Qiyamah.

 Do Martyrs Go Straight to Heaven?

 This is a question that many people ask.
 What if someone has sinned his entire life but suddenly wants to become a martyr by fighting in a holy struggle?
 Is such a person a martyr and will he go straight to heaven?
 First, as we said, not everyone has the privilege to become a martyr.
 It is Allah who chooses who is to become a martyr based on how a person uses his free will to be a righteous and pious servant of Allah.
 Second, even if a sinful person becomes a martyr, he has given his life for the sake of Allah; his sins will be forgiven or compensated for by Allah.
-Of course, a person who has lived a life of sinfulness and wants to become martyred must first repent of all of his sins.
+Of course, a person who has lived a life of sinfulness and wants to become a martyr must first repent of all of his sins.
 That is when his martyrdom will be accepted.

 Martyrs are individuals who give whatever they have, meaning their life for the sake of Allah and His cause.
 Based on the Quran, martyrs are not dead, but rather alive and have the capability to make changes to and affect things that happen in the world.
 However, we cannot sense them and are not aware of their liveliness.
-Many people wish to become martyrs as it is the best way of dying according to the Prophet.
-Finally, martyrs are given great rewards by Allah and are joyful of their condition.
+Many people wish to become martyrs as it is the best way of dying according to the Prophet (s).
+Finally, martyrs are given great rewards by Allah and are joyful of their conditions.

 - Quran 3:98 (Foroutan).